Sarah Jibril

-Sarah Nnadzwa Jibril (born 1945) is a Nigerian politician, psychologist, social reform proponent and philanthropist.
+Sarah Nnadzwa Jibril (born 1945) is a Nigerian politician, psychologist, social reform proponent, and philanthropist.
 She is known for serving as the Special Adviser to President Goodluck Jonathan on Ethics and Moral Values and for her advocacy of the emancipation and empowerment of Nigerian women and children.
 Jibril is Nigeria's first female presidential candidate both at the primaries and main elections, having run for president on four occasions.

 Early life and education

 Sarah Nnadzwa was born in Kwara State in March 1945, before Nigeria was an independent nation.
-She is of the Nupe tribe in Pategi local government area.
+She is of the Nupe tribe in Pategi local government area of Kwara State.
 She had her secondary education at Queen Elizabeth School, Ilorin, where she played basketball and was a house sport captain who competed in high jump and sprinting events.
 As a child, she wanted to be a medical practitioner, but this ended after she received a scholarship toward a diploma in education in the UK.
-However, after her return to Nigeria, Jibril took up an appointment with Advanced Teacher's College, Kano to teach physical and health education.
+However, after her return to Nigeria, Jibril took up an appointment with Advanced Teacher's College, Kano, to teach physical and health education.
 She earned her first degree in recreational leadership from Senior Staff College in Fort Leavenworth, Kansas City.
 Jibril also has a master's degree in educational psychology with guidance and a minor in counseling from the University of Lagos.
 Before her interest in politics, she was working on a thesis on social psychology at Ahmadu Bello University, Zaria.
 In appreciation for her religious involvement, Jibril received a scholarship from The Living Word Seminary in the United States to start a PhD in Christian Motivation.

 Jibril is an advocate for ethics education, which she believes is the missing link in effective personal development.
 In 2006, her book, Ethics for Development, was published to support her cause.
-Her prior publication, Hints for Effective Parenting: For Effective Family Living, was published to support the Makurdi chapter of Nigerian Army Officers' Wives Association, Etutu Brigade.
+Her prior publication, Hints for Effective Parenting: For Effective Family Living, was published to support the Makurdi chapter of the Nigerian Army Officers' Wives Association, Etutu Brigade.